khaloui-Salaheddine/incrementing-counter/README.md

 ## 🦉 Main information

-Incrementing Counter built with Html, CSS and Vanilla JavaScript.
+Incrementing Counter built with Html, CSS and  JavaScript.

 The project goal: